chiphuyen/lazynlp/README.md

 If you have a lot of URLs, you can divide the list into multiple files and call this function separately.
 I was able to run 40 scripts in parallel.
 I guess I could have parallizing the code.
 I just found this to be easier.

-If you want to download each webpage separately, call:

-``
-lazynlp.download_page(link, ctx=None, timeout=None)
-``

 ### Step 4.
 Clean the webpages

 You can get rid of all HTML tags, decode utf-8 into string, transliterate foreign characters, collapse white space, replace unprintable characters, unescape HTML, etc. using methods available in lazynlp/cleaner.py.

-You can also just call
+You can also just call the following function to do most of the processing.

 ``
 lazynlp.clean_page(page)
 ``

-to do most of it.

-Note:
+#### Note:

-In this library, the function lazynlp.download_pages() does both the crawling and cleaning part, so the webpages you have are pure text, like this:
+In this library, the function ``lazynlp.download_pages()`` does both the crawling and cleaning part, so the webpages you have are pure text, like this:

 ```
 http://www.thecannabist.co/2017/03/02/jeff-sessions-russia-resign-democrats/74687/